 - No performance audition is required in order to apply to the MUED graduate program.

-- Please note that application to the Toulouse School of Graduate Studies is separate from application to the College of Music, and that admission to the Graduate School does not imply acceptance to the Music Education program.
+- Please note that application to the Toulouse Graduate School is separate from application to the College of Music, and that admission to the Graduate School does not imply acceptance to the Music Education program.

 - International applicants in music education must be provisionally accepted to the program prior to beginning studies at the Intensive English Language Institute (IELI).
 Acceptance to and/or studies in IELI in no way ensures acceptance to the Music Education program.

-- In order for the Coordinator of the PhD Program to give full consideration to applicants’ files, all supporting materials and Toulouse School of Graduate Studies requirements must be fulfilled.
+- In order for the Coordinator of the PhD Program to give full consideration to applicants’ files, all supporting materials and Toulouse Graduate School requirements must be fulfilled.
 Application files will not be seen by the Coordinator until such time as they are complete.

 - Once completed files have been reviewed, notifications of acceptance or denial will be sent to applicants from the College of Music Office of Graduate Studies, typically within a two-week time frame.